LebCit/full-screen-morphing-search/README.md

 ## Frequently Asked Questions

+### Getting an Error After Updating to Version 2.1 and Above !
+1- Open the Customizer (click on Customize in wp admin bar).
+2- Open 'FSMS Plugin' panel then open 'FSMS Icons' section.
+3- Replace the 3 default icons, uncheck the 3 checkboxes.
+4- Publish.
+5- Now you can change this options as you like with no errors.

 ### Recent posts thumbnails are not round !

 You will have to use a thumbnail regenerator.